-A ‘Service Level Agreement’, commonly referred to by its acronym SLA, is an understanding of service between two parties and is specific to the performance level or scope of service that will be provided.
+A Service Level Agreement, commonly known by its acronym SLA, is an understanding of service between two parties that is specific to the performance level or scope of service that will be provided.
+A web hosting service level agreement (SLA) will specify what guarantees or warranties the service provider shall provide the hosting account under, including an uptime guarantee.
+It will also outline what action can or will be taken if the service provider fails to meet the specified scope.

 How Web Hosting SLAs Work